fenago/apache-solr/lab_guides/Lab_8.md

 Doing so will allow a default, which can be overridden when Solr is started.
-If we don\'t specify a default value, then it we should make sure that the property is specified at runtime or else we will get an error.
+If we don't specify a default value, then it we should make sure that the property is specified at runtime or else we will get an error.